2ND AMENDMENT EXPLAINED

 These elements were often used in combination.
 For example, the first constitution, the Articles of Confederation, required States to “keep up a well-regulated” militia and “a proper quantity of arms” in “public stores”—duties that some, under crushing war debt, shifted to militiamen.

-This historic model was reenacted in centuries of Anglo-American militia statutes.
+This historic model was reenacted in centuries of Anglo-American militia acts.
 Citing this history, Miller held: “With obvious purpose to assure the continuation and render possible the effectiveness of such forces, the declaration and guarantee of the Second Amendment were made.
 It must be interpreted and applied with that end in view.”

 • Read More